 Students will explore visual expression in traditional and digital mediums, including projects in pencil, digital photography, and digital graphics.
 Additional emphasis will be placed on the development of traditional and/or web-based portfolios.
 Daily sketching will continue to be a requirement with sketches serving as a resource and inspiration for the works done in class.
 Class critiques will be an important part of the grading process.
 An independent term project will be due at the end of the semester.
-This course is also offered for core elective credit in Business/ Technology.
+This course is also offered for core elective credit in Business/Technology.

-Grade 12 Year 6 periods/cycle 1 credit 7179 VP, EL (Lab Fee - \$25.00) Prerequisite: at least four successful semesters of Studio
+Studio Art 4Grade 12Year1 credit7179 VP, EL(Lab Fee - \$25.00)Prerequisite: at least four successful semesters of StudioArt